FarishtaJayas/CSE311_MCU_Project/README.md

 Title: Password based door lock system using 8051/PIC microcontroller

 If you are planning on taking CSE331 under RSF at NSU.
 You have full permission to copy this project.
-Please overlook the name of the files.
+Please overlook the names of the files.
 We were kids.

 Project Members:\
 Farishta Jayas\